Olical/sentinel/README.md

         }
     }

 Remember to add commas after each processor!
-Plase make sure you are using valid JSON.
+Please make sure you are using valid JSON.
 If something is not working, run with the `-v` parameter to see information regarding errors.
 The following lines use external packages installed via [npm](http://npmjs.org/).

  * "less": "lessc {{path}} -x -o {{output}}"
  * "jshint": "jshint {{path}}"